ash1m/CityZen-Protothon25/README.md

 Community and Connection  <br>

-I used the generated images to come up with a gradient for the presentation background Slides from Presentation:
+I used the generated images to come up with a gradient for the presentation background  <br>
+Slides from Presentation:

 <img width="1042" alt="Slide01" src="https://github.com/user-attachments/assets/cfae0088-1f49-429a-8e0b-225385edbfd3" />